kumahq/kuma-website/app/_src/production/upgrades-tuning/fine-tuning.md

 If you choose `Postgres` as a configuration store for {{site.mesh_product_name}} on Universal, please be aware of the following key settings that affect performance of {{site.mesh_product_name}} Control Plane.

-* `KUMA_STORE_POSTGRES_CONNECTION_TIMEOUT` : connection timeout to the Postgres database (default: 5s)
+* `KUMA_STORE_POSTGRES_CONNECTION_TIMEOUT` : connection timeout to the Postgres database (default: `5s`)
-* `KUMA_STORE_POSTGRES_MAX_OPEN_CONNECTIONS` : maximum number of open connections to the Postgres database (default: unlimited)
+* `KUMA_STORE_POSTGRES_MAX_OPEN_CONNECTIONS` : maximum number of open connections to the Postgres database (default: `unlimited`)

 ### KUMA_STORE_POSTGRES_CONNECTION_TIMEOUT

-The default value will work well in those cases where both `kuma-cp` and Postgres database are deployed in the same datacenter / cloud region.
+The default value will work well in those cases where both `kuma-cp` and Postgres database are deployed in the same data center / cloud region.

-However, if you're pursuing a more distributed topology, e.g. by hosting `kuma-cp` on premise and using Postgres as a service in the cloud, the default value might no longer be enough.
+However, if you're pursuing a more distributed topology, for example by hosting `kuma-cp` on premise and using Postgres as a service in the cloud, the default value might no longer be enough.

 ### KUMA_STORE_POSTGRES_MAX_OPEN_CONNECTIONS

-The more dataplanes join your meshes, the more connections to Postgres database {{site.mesh_product_name}} might need to fetch configurations and update statuses.
+The more data planes join your meshes, the more connections to Postgres database {{site.mesh_product_name}} might need to fetch configurations and update statuses.

 As of version 1.4.1 the default value is 50.

-However, if your Postgres database (e.g., as a service in the cloud) only permits a small number of concurrent connections, you will have to adjust {{site.mesh_product_name}} configuration respectively.
+However, if your Postgres database (for example as a service in the cloud) only permits a small number of concurrent connections, you will have to adjust {{site.mesh_product_name}} configuration respectively.

 ## Snapshot Generation